 Antibiotics save millions of lives each year, but recent trends indicate that our reliance on this class of drugs is on shaky foundations.
 20-50% of all antibiotics prescribed in U.S. hospitals are either unnecessary or inappropriate.
 Poor prescribing decisions puts individual patients at risk of super-resistant infections, preventable allergic reactions, and deadly diarrhea.
 The misuse of antibiotics also contributes to antibiotic resistance, making these drugs less likely to work in the future.

-Leapfrog scores hospitals on their commitment to principles set down by the Center for Disease Control and Prevention (CDC).
-Hospitals can meet Leapfrog's standard by adopting an antibiotic stewardship program that includes these core elements:
+Hospitals are asked to report on their commitment to principles set down by the Center for Disease Control and Prevention (CDC), which includes the implementation of an antibiotic stewardship program that includes these core elements:

 - Leadership Commitment: Dedicating necessary human, financial and information technology resources